Create a virtual environment with pip pre-installed (required for SkyPilot)

 To check credentials only for specific clouds, pass the clouds as arguments: sky check aws gcp

-SkyPilot supports most major cloud providers.
+SkyPilot supports most major cloud providers, Kubernetes, and Slurm.

 Kubernetes#